NazimBL/SpectralDiffusionLab/README.md

-# SpectralDiffusionLab:
+# SpectralDiffusionLab

 Synthetic FTIR spectrum generation using a conditional diffusion model.
+Paper pending submission so you'll have to wait for more details;

 ## Key Features
 - **Peak-Aware Diffusion**: Weighted loss for biological markers